What Is Systemic Mastocytosis?

 To find a group, you can ask your doctor, social worker, or other people with systemic mastocytosis.
 Or you can go to the websites of The Mastocytosis Society, RareConnect, and Mast Cell Action.

 If you find that the challenges of managing your disease are making you depressed or anxious, talk to your doctor.
-She can put you in touch with mental health professionals who are experts in treating these problems.
+They can put you in touch with mental health professionals who are experts in treating these problems.